CSL-KU/TinyLidarNet/Readme.md

 Navigate to the Figure folder within TinyLidarNet to view the learning curves of the training process.
 These figures will provide insights into the model's performance during training.

 In the train.py script, there's a section for Global Variables.
 Within this section, you'll find the variable dataset_path.
 You can add new dataset files you collected to this path to aggregate them with the previously used dataset.
-This is particularly useful when using HG-Dagger.
+This is particularly useful when using HG-Dagger [[HG-DAgger: Interactive Imitation Learning with Human Experts](https://arxiv.org/abs/1810.02890)].

 The train.py script will also generate an evaluation of your trained model, including:
 - Losses